Content Negotiation in REST

 Accept: application/json

-Implementing Accept header based content negotiation is most used and recommened way.
+Implementing Accept header based content negotiation is the most used and recommened way.

-Another way to pass content type information to the server, the client may use the specific extension in resource URIs.
+Another way to pass content type information to the server is that the client may use the specific extension in resource URIs.
 For example, a client can ask for details using:

 http://rest.api.com/v1/employees/20423.xml